Talent On Leave Together

 -

-We know how tight finances can get on maternity leave so instead of a ticket fee, we’re inviting guests to make a pay-what-you-can donation in aid of our charity partner Baby Loss Retreat based in Glasgow.
+We know how tight finances can get on maternity leave so we’re inviting guests to make a pay-what-you-can donation in aid of our charity partner Baby Loss Retreat based in Glasgow.
 If you haven’t come across them yet, you can read more about their work here

 -